All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Build meals around protein and fiber.
 These keep you full longest and protect muscle mass during weight loss.
 Aim for 30 grams of protein and 8 to 10 grams of fiber at every main meal.

 • Move daily, even modestly.
 A 30-minute walk burns calories, improves insulin sensitivity, and supports the metabolic improvements Ozempic provides.
-You do not need intense workouts to benefit.
+You don't need intense workouts to benefit.

 • Cut liquid calories.
-Ozempic reduces food appetite effectively, but it does not always reduce the urge to drink sugary beverages, alcohol, or high-calorie coffee drinks.
+Ozempic reduces food appetite effectively, but it doesn't always reduce the urge to drink sugary beverages, alcohol, or high-calorie coffee drinks.
 These can quietly undermine your progress.

 • Weigh yourself weekly, not daily.
 Daily weight fluctuations are normal and can be discouraging.
 Weekly weigh-ins give you a clearer picture of your trend line.